Gaspar Flores de Abrego: Involvement in the Texas Revolution

 Gaspar Flores attended the first meeting in Bexar and the first revolutionary convention ever held in the city on November 15, 1834.
-Flores was Treasury administrator in the 1830s and signed the anti-Centrist document which was presented at the convention.
+Flores was Treasury administrator in the 1830s and signed the anti-Centralist document which was presented at the convention.

 In 1835, Santa Anna dissolved Congress and enforced his political power in all the state governments of Mexico, including Coahuila and Texas.
 When the Colonel Domingo Ugartechea with his troops arrived to San Antonio, Flores opposed the colonel's requirement and relinquish the Treasury's official documents.

 Subsequently, Santa Anna sent other troop, led by General Martin Perfecto de Cos, to San Antonio to control the city.
 However, in December 1835 a group of Texians fought against them and expelled them from San Antonio and Texas during the siege of Bexar.
 Flores went to the aid of those who had decided to stay in Bexar after the battle, supplying them food, cattle and other goods.
 Taking advantage of the meeting of the Mexican soldiers with the residents of San Antonio in January 1836, Flores worked in a committee in order to elaborate possible resolutions to the conflict.

 In February 1836, elections in Texas took place.
 Each city elected four delegates to represent them at the convention that would take place on the first of March; Gaspar Flores was one of the delegates chosen in Bexar, though José Antonio Navarro, José Francisco Ruiz and Erasmo Seguin all opposed him in the political race.

 Two weeks later, Texas received information that Santa Anna was on its way to Texas to occupy San Antonio with several thousand troops.
 However, almost immediately after the town had heard the news young men joined the local militia or acted as messengers.
 After the fall of the Alamo, Flores and Seguin brought many families to eastern Texas, to protect them from conflict.

 Flores died on September 6, 1836, after the battle of San Jacinto, having managed to go a few miles east of San Felipe.
 He probably died of a fever that struck the area.

 He married twice.
 His second wife, Petra Zambrano, his son Nicholas, and his two sons-in-law were bequeathed his possessions on February 11, 1837.